Occupational Therapy International

 Submitted manuscripts should not have been previously published and should not be submitted for publication elsewhere while they are under consideration by Wiley.
 Submitted material will not be returned to the author unless specifically requested.

 Manuscript style.
 The language of the journal is English.
 The manuscript should be prepared in accordance with the Publication Manual of the American Psychological Association (6th edn).
 All submissions must have a title, numbered pages, be double-line spaced and have a margin of 3cm all around.
 Illustrations and tables must be printed on separate sheets, and not incorporated into the text.
 The title page must list the full title, short title and names and affiliations of all authors.
 Give the full address, including e-mail, telephone and fax, of the author who is to check the proofs.
 Include the name(s) of any sponsor(s) of the research contained in the paper, along with grant number(s).
 The article will be sent for peer review without the above identifying details.
 Papers should not exceed 5000 words or contain more than 10 tables/figures.
 For papers, supply a structured abstract of up to 200 words, with the following sub-headings: Title, Keywords, Background, Objectives of Study, Methods, Findings, Relevance to Clinical Practice, Limitations and Recommendations for Further Research.
+These sub-headings will be not be included in the final published article if a manuscript is accepted for publication, but are intended to serve as a guide for both author and reviewer.

 Text arrangement.
 The text should be divided into sections with headings.
 The sections should include the following: an introduction describing the problem investigated, incidence/prevalence of the problem, rationale for undertaking the study and a literature review; a methods section describing procedures and research methodology; a results section to indicate objective findings; and a summary or conclusions section.
 For qualitative studies, literature surveys, theoretical papers, descriptions of occupational therapy programmes and historical reviews, there will be variations in organization.